PrincetonUniversity/a100_workshop/a100_intro/README.md

 # NVIDIA CUDA Toolkit 11

 The [CUDA Toolkit 11](https://developer.nvidia.com/cuda-toolkit) was developed specifically for the A100 GPU.
 It is composed of GPU libraries and tools.
-Software must use the CUDA Toolkit 11 in order to fully leverage all of the features of the the A100 GPU.
+Software must use the CUDA Toolkit 11 in order to fully leverage all of the features of the A100 GPU.
+Some software that is built against the CUDA Toolkit 10.x will not use the A100 at all.